PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 ---
 title: "PCSX2 Basic Setup Guide"
 date: 2022-03-26
-summary: "Everything you need to know to setup the emulator, dump your own legitimate BIOS and games and get help if something isn't working"
+summary: "Everything you need to know to setup the emulator, dump your own legitimate BIOS and games, and get help if something isn't working."
 draft: false
 mainAuthor: Vaser
 toc: true